Gold rises more than 1% on risk-off mood, dollar pause

 "The recent shift to more of a risk-off mood in financial markets due to growing concerns about equity market valuations is helping gold stabilise following its retreat from record levels," said Julius Baer analyst Carsten Menke.

-European shares hit a two-week low as equity valuations continued to make investors nervous globally.
+European shares hit a two-week low as heady equity valuations continued to make investors nervous globally.

 The dollar index, meanwhile, eased 0.1% after hitting a more than three-month high, making gold less expensive for other currency holders.